 Rascals -Intro to Hockey - 3yrs and up.
 Are you looking for a program for your 3, 4 or older child that needs to learn to skate?
 In combination with Dauphin Recreation Services, there is a program continuing from the 2008-09 season for 3, 4 and older children to provide an ice time once a week where you can go on the ice with the child.
 The aim is to have instruction during the scheduled time even with the parents on the ice.
 Concentration will be on skating skills to begin with branching off to beginner hockey skills as the children develop.

 Coach Conflict occurs from time to time.
-If you find you can't solve your issue or problem with a coach, then you should go to team manager or convenor.
-The issue will be taken to the Convenor Coordinator which then will have a discussion with the 1st VP or 2nd VP, depending on the divsion.
+If you find you can't solve your issue or problem with a coach, then you should go to team manager or convener.
+The issue will be taken to the Convener Coordinator which then will have a discussion with the 1st VP or 2nd VP, depending on the division.
 If the issue cannot be solved this way, it will be tabled at the next board meeting for discussion.